yugr/rust-slides/features/cons/panics/analysis.md

     * [Julia](https://docs.julialang.org)
   - check if C++ also has same overhead due to exceptions: https://www.rottedfrog.co.uk/?p=24
     * if not, we need a slide on this...
+  - where does idea that exceptions have to be "slow" and are different from "normal" errors come from ?

 # Example